Oberhauser-Dev/gb-fullcalendar/README.md

 ## Usage

 <b>
-    Note: There's no guarantee that GB FullClanedar works simultaneously with WP FullCalendar.
+    Note: There's no guarantee that GB FullCalendar works simultaneously with WP FullCalendar.
 It's recommended to only enable one plugin at the same time!
 </b>